 While visiting the famous sole remaining Torreya taxifolia in Columbus, Georgia, Connie Barlow was struck by its location right along a free-flowing section of the Chattahoochee River.
 The Chattahoochee is the main conduit between the peak-glacial plant refuge in n.
 Florida (along the Apalachicola River) and the southwestern Appalachian Mountains, where it would have lived in warmer times.
 "Might this ancient Torreya actually have been growing as a wild, native tree when the early white settlers built their first homes there?" asks Connie.

-During her visit to the Columbus Tree, Connie collected several branchlets in order to try to produce clones from this ancient tree.
-We began by cutting them into about 20 smaller pieces to separately root.
+Connie collected several branchlets in order to try to produce clones from this ancient tree.
+Jeff Morris began by cutting them into 20 smaller pieces to separately root.
 The micropropagation method we're using is designed to root the terminal shoots of the cuttings, as opposed to creating thousands of plants from a single needle.
-By using only the 'terminal' shoots, we should be able to propagate individual seedlings that grow upright, instead of the traditional spreading deformity that characterizes most traditionally rooted cuttings.
+By using only the 'terminal' shoots, we should be able to propagate individual seedlings that grow upright.

 We look forward to distributing the rooted clones among our existing out-plantings, aiming to increase genetic diversity of populations that we hope will begin reproducing in the decades ahead.